Diane Bernstein Fellowship in Child and Youth Advocacy

 FELLOWSHIP PERIOD AND COMPENSATION

-DC Action is recruiting for two (2) summer and two (2) fall fellows.
-Fellows will receive a $3,000 stipend.
+DC Action is recruiting for two (2) fall fellows.
+Fellows will receive a $3,500 stipend.

-Please note, applicants who are not accepted for the summer may be considered for the fall.
+Please note, applicants who are not accepted for the summer may be considered for the spring.

 HOW TO APPLY FOR THE FELLOWSHIP